Hub's Reading list

 6th - Next of Kin, Eric Frank Russell.
 Gollancz

-Science-Fiction - I think I already read that novel a long time ago, in French, as an already out of print edition; this one apparently is too, that's why I just pay a couple of bucks.
+Science-Fiction - I think I already read that novel a long time ago, in French, as an already out of print edition; this one apparently is too, that's why I just paid a couple of bucks.
 "The great escape" revisited with talent in a pan-galactic war.
 Leeming is a scout in the earth spatial navy that have serious issues with the military discipline.
 He is sent into an reconnaissance mission into enemy territory...

 April 2007